To see the other types of publications on this topic, follow the link: Corrosion.

 Abstract:

 The losses due to copper corrosion in H2S atmospheric corrosion have attracted much focus.
 It’s important to improve copper corrosion resistance that the corrosion law, corrosion mechanism and characteristics were studied in H2S environment.
 This paper reviewed the corrosion behavior of copper, analyzed the impact of environment factors and corrosion analysis tools.
-Through evaluating and improving corrosion by external factors, including improving corrosive environment, using coating protection and adding corrosion inhibitors, appropriate corrosion measures were taken to extend the life of the equipment.
+Through evaluating and improving corrosion by external factors, including improving corrosive environment, using coating protection and adding corrosion inhibitors, appropriate corrosion measures were taken to extend the life of th

 APA, Harvard, Vancouver, ISO, and other styles